BugenZhao/Simulator/README.md

 After the construction of *SimulatorLib*, it is quite easy now to create a Y86-64 simulator based on it.
 First, I make a [*Y86_64GenericLib*](Sources/Y86_64GenericLib) module, where I define some constants of Y86-64 ISA and make a protocol named `Y86_64System` with necessary properties like `memory`, `register`, `pc`, `cc`, and `stat`, as well as an object loader.
 Within every *Y86_64System*, there must also be a set of wires, which can be up to 100 in the pipeline version.

-Next, we just need to write the logic of each unit very *happily*, one stage after another, as *extensions* of the *Y86_64System* like [this](Sources/Y86_64PipeLib).
+Next, we just need to write the logic of each unit very *happily* one stage after another, as *extensions* of the *Y86_64System* like [this](Sources/Y86_64PipeLib).
 Here's an example of  the pipeline control unit.
-As you can see, because we can pass closures as the logic code, we can also make some temporary variables within it and make the logic *much clearer*.
+As you can see, because we can pass the logic code as closures, we are also able to make some temporary variables within it and make the logic *much clearer*.

 ```swift
 _ = um.addGenericUnit(